nqs48/Store.App/README.md

-# Store.App
+# Store.App.Back
-Technical challenge to evaluate the knowledge acquired in the sofka talent zone applying knowledge in the .net platform and C# programming language
+Technical challenge to evaluate the knowledge acquired in the sofka talent zone applying knowledge in the .net platform and C# programming language and Angular Framework to frontend Module

 <!-- ABOUT THE PROJECT -->